apptainer/apptainer-userdocs/quick_start.rst

 Policy, ensuring critical bug fixes and security patches are available for all supported language versions.

+If you are building rpm or debian packages using the packaging supplied in the ``dist`` directory, and the operating system distribution of Go is below the minimum required by {Singularity}, the packages can make use of the native Go to compile a newer version of Go whose source tarball is included with the package source.
+That capability is supplied so packages can be built on systems with no access to the internet.
+If you are not building a package or don't want to incur the overhead of compiling the Go toolchain from source, install a local binary copy of Go as follows.

 .. note::

    If you have previously installed Go from a download, rather than an